nccuSimonLee/GEC-Reading-List-1/README.md

 - [ ] Fan Yin, Quanyu Long, Tao Meng, and Kai-Wei Chang.
 2020.
 [On the Robustness of Language Encoders against Grammatical Errors](https://arxiv.org/pdf/2005.05683.pdf).
 In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, pages 3386–3403 July 5 - 10, 2020. c 2020 Association for Computational Linguistics.(BERT)
 - [ ] Hongfei Wang, Michiki Kurosawa, Satoru Katsumata and Mamoru Komachi.
 2020.
 [Chinese Grammatical Correction Using BERT-based Pre-trained Model](https://arxiv.org/pdf/2011.02093.pdf).
 In Proceedings of AACL-IJCNLP 2020.(BERT-Chinese)
 - [ ] Satoru Katsumata, Mamoru Komachi.
 2020.
 [Stronger Baselines for Grammatical Error Correction Using a Pretrained Encoder–Decoder Model](https://arxiv.org/pdf/2005.11849.pdf).
 In Proceedings of AACL-IJCNLP 2020 (BART, mBART)
+- [ ] C. Bryant and T. Briscoe.
+2018.
+[Language model based grammatical error correction without annotated training data](https://www.aclweb.org/anthology/W18-0529.pdf).
+In Proceedings of the Thirteenth Workshop on Innovative Use of NLP for Building Educational Applications, pages 247-253.
+New Orleans, Louisiana: Association for Computational Linguistics, Jun.
+2018.
+- [ ] S. Flachs, O. Lacroix, and A. Søgaard.
+[Noisy channel for low resource grammatical error correction](https://www.aclweb.org/anthology/W19-4420.pdf).
+In Proceedings of the Fourteenth Workshop on Innovative Use of NLP for Building Educational Applications, pages 191–196.
+Florence, Italy: Association for Computational Linguistics, Aug.
+2019.

 <h2 id="Labeling"> Labeling&Tagging </h2>